-Credits: 1 Class hours: 3 lab

-Coreq: GEOG 101

-Description: This course is a science laboratory for Physical Geography that explores analysis of experimental methodology and data associated with interdisciplinary sciences studied in geosystems such as but not limited to, climatology, meteorology, geomorphology, edaphology, and cartography.
+Credits: 1 Class hours: 3 lab Prereq: Qualified for ENG 100.
+Coreq: GEOG 101 Description: This course is a science laboratory for Physical Geography that explores analysis of experimental methodology and data associated with interdisciplinary sciences studied in geosystems such as but not limited to, climatology, meteorology, geomorphology, edaphology, and cartography.

-GEOLOGY and GEOPHYSICS
+GEOLOGY